 Abstract

-Asbestos is the principal etiological factor of malignant mesothelioma (MM), accounting for more than 80% of all
+Background: Asbestos is the principal etiological factor of malignant mesothelioma (MM), accounting for more than 80% of all

 tumor cases.
 However, other co-factors, including genetic susceptibility may play a role in the etiology of this disease, possibly modulating the effects of exposure to asbestos and other carcinogenic mineral fibers.
 The frequent report of familial clustering was the first indication supporting the involvement of genetic factors.
 Therefore, we performed an extensive literature search to evaluate existing studies reporting familial cases of MM.